lhearnsb/EngagementCulture/UsSchoolData2019_CompiledHistory.md

 	  --into UsSchoolData2019_Compiled
   FROM [Engage].[dbo].[UsSchoolData2019_CompiledOLD3] c

-  left join NationalTestScores2019 t (See )
-  on t.ncessch = c.NCESSCH
+  left join NationalTestScores2019 t (See NationwidePassRatesSQL) on t.ncessch = c.NCESSCH